JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

       "`IPython.html.widgets` has moved to `ipywidgets`.", ShimWarning)

-Let's generate 100 points from a normal distribution with mean zero.
+First let's generate some made up data- 100 points from a standard normal distribution.
 Suppose we want to estimate the posterior of the mean mu.
+Of course for something simple like this, we wouldn't need to use MCMC sampling.
+However, let's forge ahead for illustration's sake.

 ```python